let’s make something together

 Final Thoughts

 Identity in the metaverse is an area of increasing importance as it combines decentralized identity with interoperable avatars to allow users and businesses to act freely and effectively within this new virtual world.
-If properly set up, the metaverse can offer useful ways to store data and grant access to sovereign personal identity, giving people the ability to act as real individuals in multiple digital locations.
+If properly set up, the metaverse can offer people useful ways to store their data and grant them access to their own sovereign identity, giving them the ability to act as real individuals in multiple digital locations.
 Whatever the dominant system ends up being, it must be secure, private, decentralized, interoperable, and easy to use, or the problems it creates will be too great to ever lead to mass adoption.

 Rafał Siejca